Qingguchat/GLCMoE/README.md

 * The gating routing-balance regularizer is designed to alleviate the expert collapse and improve the availability of experts.

-The overview framework of the proposed GLCMoE for DMvC task.
+The overview framework of the proposed GLCMoE for DMvC task:

 ![GLCMoE](./GLCMoE.png)